analyticalmindsltd/smote_variants/README.rst

 ..
 [Borderline_SMOTE2] Ha, "Borderline-SMOTE: A New Over-Sampling Method in Imbalanced Data Sets Learning" , Advances in Intelligent Computing, 2005, pp. 878--887

 ..
-[ADASYN] H. He and Y. Bai and E. A. Garcia and S. Li, "{ADASYN}: adaptive synthetic sampling approach for imbalanced learning" , Proceedings of IJCNN, 2008, pp. 1322--1328
+[ADASYN] He, H. and Bai, Y. and Garcia, E. A. and Li, S., "{ADASYN}: adaptive synthetic sampling approach for imbalanced learning" , Proceedings of IJCNN, 2008, pp. 1322--1328

 ..
 [AHC] Gilles Cohen and Mélanie Hilario and Hugo Sax and Stéphane Hugonnet and Antoine Geissbuhler, "Learning from imbalanced data in surveillance of nosocomial infection" , Artificial Intelligence in Medicine, 2006, pp. 7 - 18

 ..
-[LLE_SMOTE] J. Wang and M. Xu and H. Wang and J. Zhang, "Classification of Imbalanced Data by Using the SMOTE Algorithm and Locally Linear Embedding" , 2006 8th international Conference on Signal Processing, 2006, pp.
+[LLE_SMOTE] Wang, J. and Xu, M. and Wang, H. and Zhang, J., "Classification of Imbalanced Data by Using the SMOTE Algorithm and Locally Linear Embedding" , 2006 8th international Conference on Signal Processing, 2006, pp.

 .. [distance_SMOTE] de la Calleja, J. and Fuentes, O., "A distance-based over-sampling method for learning from imbalanced data sets" , Proceedings of the Twentieth International Florida Artificial Intelligence, 2007, pp. 634--635

 ..
 [SMMO] de la Calleja, Jorge and Fuentes, Olac and González, Jesús, "Selecting Minority Examples from Misclassified Data for Over-Sampling." , Proceedings of the Twenty-First International Florida Artificial Intelligence Research Society Conference, 2008, pp. 276-281

-.. [polynom_fit_SMOTE] S. Gazzah and N. E. B. Amara, "New Oversampling Approaches Based on Polynomial Fitting for Imbalanced Data Sets" , 2008 The Eighth IAPR International Workshop on Document Analysis Systems, 2008, pp. 677-684
+.. [polynom_fit_SMOTE] Gazzah, S. and Amara, N. E. B., "New Oversampling Approaches Based on Polynomial Fitting for Imbalanced Data Sets" , 2008 The Eighth IAPR International Workshop on Document Analysis Systems, 2008, pp. 677-684

 ..
 [Stefanowski] Stefanowski, Jerzy and Wilk, Szymon, "Selective Pre-processing of Imbalanced Data for Improving Classification Performance" , Proceedings of the 10th International Conference on Data Warehousing and Knowledge Discovery, 2008, pp. 283--292

 ..
-[ADOMS] S. Tang and S. Chen, "The generation mechanism of synthetic minority class examples" , 2008 International Conference on Information Technology and Applications in Biomedicine, 2008, pp. 444-447
+[ADOMS] Tang, S. and Chen, S., "The generation mechanism of synthetic minority class examples" , 2008 International Conference on Information Technology and Applications in Biomedicine, 2008, pp. 444-447

 ..
 [Safe_Level_SMOTE] Bunkhumpornpat, Chumphol and Sinapiromsaran, Krung and Lursinsap, Chidchanok, "Safe-Level-SMOTE: Safe-Level-Synthetic Minority Over-Sampling TEchnique for Handling the Class Imbalanced Problem" , Proceedings of the 13th Pacific-Asia Conference on Advances in Knowledge Discovery and Data Mining, 2009, pp. 475--482

 ..
 [MSMOTE] Hu, Shengguo and Liang, Yanfeng and Ma, Lintao and He, Ying, "MSMOTE: Improving Classification Performance When Training Data is Imbalanced" , Proceedings of the 2009 Second International Workshop on Computer Science and Engineering - Volume 02, 2009, pp. 13--17

 ..
-[DE_oversampling] L. Chen and Z. Cai and L. Chen and Q. Gu, "A Novel Differential Evolution-Clustering Hybrid Resampling Algorithm on Imbalanced Datasets" , 2010 Third International Conference on Knowledge Discovery and Data Mining, 2010, pp. 81-85
+[DE_oversampling] Chen, L. and Cai, Z. and Chen, L. and Gu, Q., "A Novel Differential Evolution-Clustering Hybrid Resampling Algorithm on Imbalanced Datasets" , 2010 Third International Conference on Knowledge Discovery and Data Mining, 2010, pp. 81-85

 ..
-[SMOBD] Q. Cao and S. Wang, "Applying Over-sampling Technique Based on Data Density and Cost-sensitive SVM to Imbalanced Learning" , 2011 International Conference on Information Management, Innovation Management and Industrial Engineering, 2011, pp. 543-548
+[SMOBD] Cao, Q. and Wang, S., "Applying Over-sampling Technique Based on Data Density and Cost-sensitive SVM to Imbalanced Learning" , 2011 International Conference on Information Management, Innovation Management and Industrial Engineering, 2011, pp. 543-548

 ..
-[SUNDO] S. Cateni and V. Colla and M. Vannucci, "Novel resampling method for the classification of imbalanced datasets for industrial and other real-world problems" , 2011 11th International Conference on Intelligent Systems Design and Applications, 2011, pp. 402-407
+[SUNDO] Cateni, S. and Colla, V. and Vannucci, M., "Novel resampling method for the classification of imbalanced datasets for industrial and other real-world problems" , 2011 11th International Conference on Intelligent Systems Design and Applications, 2011, pp. 402-407

 ..
 [MSYN] Fa, "Margin-Based Over-Sampling Method for Learning from Imbalanced Datasets" , Advances in Knowledge Discovery and Data Mining, 2011, pp. 309--320